BEDFORD GROUP OF INTERNAL DRAINAGE BOARDS

 Responsible Officers shall be authorised to incur expenditure included in the approved annual estimates/budgets without further reference to the Joint Management Committee or the Boards.
 The CX shall be the responsible budget holder for all capital works projects.
 The OM shall be the responsible budget holder for all maintenance works expenditure.
 The ExA shall be the responsible budget holder for all office admin expenditure.
 The CX shall be the responsible budget holder for all other expenditure.

 The RFO shall report to each regular meeting of the Joint Management Committee on the Income and Expenditure for the financial year to date, showing comparison with the budget.

-General Reserve – The Boards may hold a general reserve approximately equal to one times its annual rates and special levy income.
-It is recognized that in some circumstances reserves in excess of this may be appropriate given the urban nature of the Boards’ Districts and the increased cost of undertaking works, both routine and in an emergency, in urban areas.
+General Reserve – each Member Board may hold a general reserve approximately equal to one times its annual rates and special levy income.
+It is recognized that in some circumstances reserves in excess of this may be appropriate, given the urban nature of the Boards’ Districts and the increased cost of undertaking works, both routine and in an emergency, in urban areas.

 The RFO shall be responsible for the supervision and the making and maintaining of adequate arrangements for: